-iShorts is our annual entry level short film initiative delivered as part of the BFI NET.WORK.
+iShorts is our entry level short film initiative delivered as part of the BFI NET.WORK.

-iShorts is open to filmmakers outside of London who have some experience in self-funded short films and student films, whose work has not yet attracted financial support from within the industry.
-Below you'll find information on iShorts 3, details of our previous rounds and a list of video resources.
+iShorts is open to filmmakers outside of London who have experience and an interesting track record in self-funded short films, student films, theatre, stand-up, visual arts, music videos, whose work has not yet attracted financial support from within the industry.

 After the launch of the third round of Creative England’s iShorts scheme back in September 2015, 16 innovating film superstars have been chosen to produce iShorts and unveil their campaigns on Crowdfunder.co.uk.